HydrologicEngineeringCenter/hec-dss-python/Readme.md

 - Language-agnostic approach similar to the .NET implementation ([hec-dss-dotnet](https://github.com/HydrologicEngineeringCenter/hec-dss-dotnet)).
 - No package installation required because the library is using python-ctypes to interact with the DLL.

-## Getting Started

-1. Clone this repository to your local machine.
-2. Place the appropriate `hecdss.dll` or `hecdss.so` file for your platform in the repository's root directory.

 ## Contributing